reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-04-v2.md

 In this task, you well verify if your code is working or not by running it.

-1. At the Terminal command prompt, to run the app, enter the following command:
+1. At the Terminal command prompt, to run the app, enter the following command.
+This command will run the **Program.cs** file in the current folder.

     ```bash
     dotnet run
     ```

-   This command will run the **Program.cs** file in the current folder.

 1. Console output should be displayed that is similar to the following: